The Boxer's Burden: Examining the Power of "I Will Work Harder" in Animal Farm

 Analyzing Boxer's Role: The Tragic Symbol of the Exploited Worker

 Boxer's character serves as a potent symbol of the working class, often exploited and betrayed by those in power.
-His unwavering loyalty and hard work are consistently taken advantage of by the pigs.
-He embodies the naivete and misplaced trust that can be easily manipulated by those with selfish agendas.
+Now, his unwavering loyalty and hard work are consistently taken advantage of by the pigs.
+Now, he embodies the naivete and misplaced trust that can be easily manipulated by those with selfish agendas.
 His physical strength, representing the power of the working class, is ultimately used to crush any opposition to the pigs' regime.

 Boxer's dedication is contrasted with the pigs' growing decadence and cruelty, highlighting the stark inequality and injustice that results from unchecked power.
 He represents the tragic consequences of unwavering loyalty in the face of blatant exploitation.
 His eventual fate—being sent to the glue factory under the guise of receiving medical care—serves as a chilling culmination of the novel's themes of betrayal and exploitation.